corda/corda-settler/README.md

   provider.
 * The Unit tests require you to use an XRP account that has enough XRP to make the payments.
-If your specified account in `xrp.conf` has ran out of XRP then get a new one here [here](https://developers.ripple.com/xrp-test-net-faucet.html).
+If your specified account in `xrp.conf` has ran out of XRP then get a new one [here](https://developers.ripple.com/xrp-test-net-faucet.html).
 * For now, the unit tests require that you have an account with http://cryptocompare.com to get the XRP/USD exchange rate.
 NOTE: There is no affiliation to this provider, it was just the first one I found